TIM-JYU/TIDE-VSCode/README.md

-NOTE: When making changes to the code, it is necessary to run either `Developer: Reload Webviews` or `Developer: Reload Window` in the Visual Studio Code command palette (ctrl + shift + p) before the changes have any effect.
+NOTE: When making changes to the code, it is necessary to run either `Developer: Reload Webviews` or `Developer: Reload Window` in the Visual Studio Code (the development instance) command palette (ctrl + shift + p) before the changes have any effect.

 NOTE: The Visual Studio Code extension requires [TIDE-CLI](https://github.com/TIM-JYU/TIDE-CLI) to be installed in order to